Virginia Tech® home

 d) Academic Eligibility to Hold a Graduate Assistantship

-Assistantships may be offered to degree seeking graduate students admitted to Regular (GPA of 3.0 or greater).
-To continue to be eligible for an assistantship, a student must maintain a GPA of 3.0 or higher and be making satisfactory progress toward achievement of a graduate degree.
-The Graduate School may allow a student one semester on probationary status to remedy grade deficiencies while holding an assistantship.
+Assistantships may be offered to degree seeking graduate students with a GPA of 3.0 or greater.
+To continue to be eligible for an assistantship, a student must maintain a GPA of 3.0 or higher and be making satisfactory progress towards the achievement of their graduate degree.
+The Graduate School may allow a student one semester on probationary status to remedy grade deficiencies while maintaining their assistantship.
 Students on assistantship must be enrolled for a minimum of 12 credit hours per academic year semester.
 Audited courses do not qualify in satisfying this minimum.

 e) Graduate Assistantship Workshop